- 1. Explore Wybalenna and Furneaux Museum and learn about the history of last settlement of the Tasmanian Aborigines.

 - Flight times to and from Flinders Island are subject to change until tickets have been issued.

 - Return economy flights from Launceston to Flinders Island.
 Luggage limits may apply.

-- Morning/ afternoon teas on touring days.
+- Morning/ afternoon teas on touring days at Flinders Island.

 - On Flinders Island, transfers and touring by 4WD vehicle(s).

 - Field trips and fees as per itinerary, including National Park Fees.

 - International or domestic air fares to/from Launceston.

 - Arrival/Departure airport transfer Day 1 & Day 9 in Launceston.

 - Beverages other than water with included dinners.